datmt/spring-boot-demo-english/demo-zookeeper/README.md

 # spring-boot-demo-zookeeper

-> 此 demo 主要演示了如何使用 Spring Boot 集成 Zookeeper 结合AOP实现分布式锁。
+> This demo mainly demonstrates how to use Spring Boot integrated Zookeeper to implement distributed locks in conjunction with AOP.

 ## pom.xml